Creating Engaging Content is Not Hard!

 All you need to start a conversation and keep it going is a friendly, and preferably unique and fun way to introduce yourself and keep stringing enough words together to form a coherent sentence, and conversation.
 In other words, when you get to the party, you have to interact and communicate.

 If you simply stand there without saying a word, of course, you will be overlooked!
-The digital marketing equivalent would be an old blog post and the most recent social media post dealing with the current pandemic, racism in the US, or the state of the world economy!
+The digital marketing equivalent would be an old blog post versus the most recent social media post dealing with the war in Ukraine, inflation and the cost of gas, recent mass shootings in the US, or the state of the world economy!

 The funny thing is that I know many clients who tell our team and me that they can’t possibly create content.
 What would they likely say?
 They are just a small business.
 But when we meet them in person, they are funny, witty, informative, relate their knowledge and expertise passionately, and are hard to stop once they get going!